the backyard vegetable

 Welcome to the backyard vegetable!

-Do you want to have a go at growing your own fresh, healthy vegetables?
+Why not have a go at growing your own fresh food?

 - it is easy to set up on an unused patch of lawn or garden